moj-analytical-services/splink/docs/comparison_library.md

 ---
 # Documentation for `comparison_library`

+The `comparison_library` contains pre-made comparisons available for use directly [as described in this topic guide](../topic_guides/customising_comparisons.html#method-1-using-the-comparisonlibrary).
+However, not every comparison is available for every [Splink-compatible SQL backend](../topic_guides/backends.html).

-The pre-made comparisons available for each SQL dialect are detailed here:
+The pre-made comparisons available for each SQL dialect are as given in this table:
 {%
   include-markdown "./includes/comparison_library_detailed.md"
 %}

-The details of how to use each of these are outlined below.
+The detailed API for each of these are outlined below.

 ## Library comparison APIs